ethikz/guidelines/scss-coding-guidelines.md

-The following document outlines a reasonable style guide for CSS development in all BB&T codebases.
+The following document outlines a reasonable style guide for CSS development in all codebases.
 These guidelines strongly encourage the use of existing, common, sensible patterns.

 This is a living document and new ideas are always welcome.
 Please contribute.